andreyorst/powerline.kak/README.md

 If you want to use builtin themes, you'll need to source theme scripts from `rc/themes` folder.
-This is kind of tedious thing to do, and that's why I recommend using **plug.kak**, since it does all this for you automatically, and handles your configuration too.
+This is kind of tedious thing to do, and that's why I recommend using a plugin manager, since it does all this for you automatically, and handles your configuration too.

 After that you can use **powerline.kak**.